Gov. Wolf Announces Nearly $36 Million to Support Communities Across Pennsylvania

 The program has five main components: The Neighborhood Assistance Program (NAP), Special Program Priorities (SPP), the Neighborhood Partnership Program (NPP), Charitable Food Program (CFP), and the Enterprise Zone Program (EZP).
 A description of each of these components is available within the NAP fact sheet.

-For more information about the Wolf Administration’s commitment to community development, visit the Department of Community and Economic Development (DCED) website.
+For more information about the Wolf Administration’s commitment to community development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.

 Gov. Wolf has served for two terms as a leader consistently at work for the people of Pennsylvania.
 Learn more about how his Priorities for Pennsylvania have fueled the commonwealth’s comeback, leaving Pennsylvania in a much better place than when he arrived.